-This article is about teaching writing to intermediate and advanced French students.
+This article is about teaching writing in French to intermediate and advanced students.
 If you teach beginners, check out this post to find some free resources that can help you get beginners more comfortable with writing.

 Here’s the method I used to teach writing in French:

-1.Use a dedicated writing journal for writing in class.
+1.Use a dedicated writing journal for writing in French class.

 I have found that it is so much easier to keep track of student writing when they have a dedicated writing journal.
 A simple spiral or composition notebook used only for writing is the easiest way to do this.
 Every few weeks, you can pick up the journals from one class at a time for grading.
 An easy grading idea is explained below!